SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

 If you are using English to interact with all Assistants, you can use one of the models with the ".en" ending.
 They are much smaller and also a bit faster than their multilingual counterparts.

 IMPORTANT: When you are using a given model for the first time, it will be downloaded and installed automatically.
 Depending on the size of the model, this can take a very long time.
-A progress bar will be opened while downloading, so be sure to not do this while driving.
+A progress bar will be opened while downloading (if Whisper is running locally), so be sure to not do this while driving.
+When running Whisper on a a remote machine, this information will be available in the window of the server process.

 ###### Notes

 1. You will use the same Azure or Google subscription and the same cloud resource for both the speech synthetization and speech recognition.
 If Azure or Google has been selected for both, only one set of fields for the endpoint and subscription key will appear.